 - Cell phones may not be used as company communication devices.

-- Bring your communication devices, but Clyde HS will probably have some available.
+- Bring your communication devices, even though Clyde HS may have some available.

-- On-site personnel will be provided to assist.
+- On-site personnel will be provided to assist with lights and sound.

 - HOUSE LIGHTS will be controlled from the booth by your crew.